RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 [^3]: *Blender* is a free and open-source 3D computer graphics software tool set used for creating animated films, visual effects, art, 3D-printed models, motion graphics, interactive 3D applications and virtual reality. *cf.* [blender.org](https://blender.org){target="_blank"}

 [^4]: *DuGR* lets you group layers in After Effects, and isolate the display of these groups.
 It is an essential tool to simplify the management of compositions with lots of layers, without any need to precompose! *cf.* [rxlaboratory.org/tools/dugr](https://rxlaboratory.org/tools/dugr){target="_blank"}

+[^cumulative]: Because there's no way to reliably store any data with expressions in After Effects, expressions depending on previous values of the same property (cumulating the values) actually have to re-compute everything for each frame of the composition.
+This means that for each frame, they need to add up all previous values.
+The total number of values to be computed for a given composition is a [*triangular number*](http://en.wikipedia.org/wiki/Triangular_number) (see [en.wikipedia.org/wiki/Triangular_number](http://en.wikipedia.org/wiki/Triangular_number)) given by the formula `(f² + f) / 2` where `f` is the number of frames in the composition.
+Because of the `f²` in the formula, this number grows very fast with the duration of the composition.

 [^5]: Rafael Arame is a recognized After Effects rigging expert.
 You can have a look at his blog on [www.artstation.com/rafaelarame/blog](https://www.artstation.com/rafaelarame/blog){target="_blank"}.